mananjaykumar/taiyo-task/README.md

 2. Chart
 3. Map

+# API used for Map `https://disease.sh/v3/covid-19/countries`

+# API used for Chart `https://disease.sh/v3/covid-19/historical/all?lastdays=all`

 # Steps to start this application

 1. git clone repository to your local directory using --> https://github.com/mananjaykumar/taiyo-task.git OR Download the repository.